ARMmbed/mbed-os-5-docs/docs/reference/build_rules.md

 The Mbed OS build tools skip all label directories, unless you configure them explicitly, as described above.

-For more information about using, extending, and removing labels, see (Adding and configuring targets)[../reference/adding-and-configuring-targets.html].
+For more information about using, extending, and removing labels, see [Adding and configuring targets](../reference/adding-and-configuring-targets.html).

 #### Target directories